strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 #### Race condition

-There is a known race condition happening when the operator and an external application try to change a topic configuration concurrently in Kafka.
+There exists a race condition when the operator and an external application attempt to change a topic configuration concurrently in Kafka.
-For example, it could be a GitOps pipeline creating the `KafkaTopic` resource while the application is doing the same during startup.
+For instance, a GitOps pipeline might create a topic using a `KafkaTopic` resource, while the application tries to create the same topic during its startup.

-When the external application wins, the topic will be created using the default Kafka cluster configuration.
+If the external application prevails, the topic is created using the default Kafka cluster configuration.
 In this case, the UTO tries to reconcile to the desired state, and only fails when an incompatible change is detected (i.e. partition decrease).

 The recommendation here is to configure the Kafka cluster with `auto.create.topics.enable: false` in order to reduce the likelihood of hitting this problem.